romkatv/powerlevel10k/README.md

 fi
 ```

-It's important that you copy the lines verbatim.
+You must copy the lines verbatim.
 Don't replace `source` with something else, don't
 call `zcompile`, don't redirect output, etc.

-When instant prompt is enabled, for the duration of zsh initialization standard input is redirected
+When the instant prompt is enabled, for the duration of zsh initialization standard input is redirected
-to `/dev/null` and standard output with standard error are redirected to a temporary file.
+to `/dev/null` and a standard output with standard error are redirected to a temporary file.
 Once zsh
 is fully initialized, standard file descriptors are restored and the content of the temporary file
 is printed out.

 When using instant prompt, you should carefully check any output that appears on zsh startup as it
 may indicate that initialization has been altered, or perhaps even broken, by instant prompt.
-Initialization code that may require console input, such as asking for a keyring password or for a
+Initialization code that may require console input, such as asking for a keyring password or a
 *[y/n]* confirmation, must be moved above the instant prompt preamble in `~/.zshrc`.
 Initialization
 code that merely prints to console but never reads from it will work correctly with instant prompt,
 although output that normally has colors may appear uncolored.
 You can either leave it be, suppress